The Aboriginal Lands Trust (Trust) holds, in trust, titles of existing Aboriginal Reserves on behalf of all Aboriginal people in South Australia.

 Native title and the ALT

-The Native Title Act 1993 (the NTA) defines Aboriginal and Torres Strait Islanders land or waters (Aboriginal land) to include land or waters held by or for the benefit of Aboriginal peoples or Torres Strait Islanders under the ALT Act.
+The Native Title Act 1993 (the NTA) defines Aboriginal and Torres Strait Islanders land or waters to include land or waters held by or for the benefit of Aboriginal peoples or Torres Strait Islanders under the ALT Act.

 The NTA applies to Aboriginal land, including ALT land, in a different way to ordinary land.